cockroachlabs/open-sourced-interview-process/AdministrativeExercises.md

 ## **Title: External Communication and Diplomacy**

-- **Set-up:** 15 minute warm-up and present problem, 15 minute work time, 15 minute discussion.

 - **Overview:** Your first day at Cockroach Labs is Monday, August 28th.
 You have been shared on an email communication for an upcoming meeting on Thursday, September 8th and asked to resolve the situation.

+- **Set-up:** 15 minute warm-up and present problem, 15 minute work time, 15 minute discussion.

-- **Part 1**: Discuss with the interviewer about how you would resolve the situation.
+- **Part 1**: Discuss with the interviewer how you would resolve the situation.

 - **Key Participants:**